Low Histamine Stroganoff Recipe (and Low Lectin, Low Oxalate, Low FODMAP) for people with Mast Cell Activation Syndrome

 Plus, I also work to keep my insulin down by reducing carbs.
 Because guess what!
 High blood sugar also triggers Mast Cell Activation.

 So, I love to use Rutabaga and Carrot noodles.
 That way you get great vegetables and fiber.
 Without all the carbs (or calories).
 Keep in mind the carrots with tops attached are the freshest.
 Others may be months old.
+If you find you are Oxalate Intolerant, you might want to skip the carrots in this recipe or you may be able to tolerate up to a 1/2 cup of boiled carrots if you discard the water.

 This is my favorite way to make veggie noodles.
 This makes it very easy – much easier than the spiralizers you use by hand.
 But you could use a wide vegetable peeler instead, if you have the time and patience.

-8. Add more flavor with fresh flat-leaf parsley
+8. Add more flavor with fresh, flat-leaf parsley

 This was an addition I made.
 I like to add some flat-leaf parsley.
 This brightens the flavor.